sundials-codes/sundials-manyvector-demo/README.md

 ## Building

-Steps showing the process to download this demonstration code, install the relevant dependencies, and build the code in a Linux or OS X environment are as follows.
+Steps showing the process to download this demonstration code, install the relevant dependencies with [Spack](https://spack.io/), and build the code in a Linux or OS X environment are as follows.

 To obtain the demonstration code simply clone this repository with Git:

 ```bash
   git clone https://github.com/sundials-codes/sundials-manyvector-demo.git